Sonic Underground: Plot

-The show takes place in a separate canon and continuity than any other Sonic the Hedgehog media.
-Queen Aleena, the former ruler of Mobius, was overthrown by Dr. Robotnik and his bounty hunter lackeys Sleet and Dingo.
-Robotnik seized control of the planet and forced Queen Aleena into hiding.
-To preserve the dynasty, Queen Aleena separated her three children: Sonic, Manic, and Sonia after the Oracle of Delphius told her of a prophecy, proclaiming that one day, Queen Aleena would reunite with her children to form the "Council of Four," and overthrow Robotnik.
-Meanwhile, Dr. Robotnik did his best to set up an autocratic government, and legally turned anyone who stood against him into robots devoid of free will, and forced the nobles into paying large amounts of money to him as tribute.
+The show takes place in a canon and continuity separate from any other Sonic the Hedgehog media.
+Queen Aleena, the ruler of Mobius, is overthrown by Dr. Robotnik, who seizes control of the planet with his army of Swat-bots and forces Queen Aleena into hiding.
+To preserve the dynasty, Queen Aleena separates her three children: Sonic, Sonia, and Manic after the Oracle of Delphius tells her of a prophecy proclaiming she would one day reunite with her children to form the "Council of Four" and overthrow Robotnik.
+Meanwhile, Dr. Robotnik establishes an autocratic government by appointing bounty hunters Sleet and Dingo to do his dirty work, legally turning anyone who stands against him into robots devoid of free will, and forcing the nobles into paying large amounts of money to him as tribute.

-When Sonic, Manic, and Sonia grew up, the Oracle of Delphius revealed the prophecy to them.
-After that, Sonic, Manic, and Sonia decided to go on a quest, searching throughout Mobius for Queen Aleena.
-Dr. Robotnik, with the assistance of the Swat-Bots and his bounty hunters Sleet and Dingo, tries constantly to capture the royal hedgehogs and prevent the prophecy from being fulfilled.
+When Sonic, Sonia, and Manic grow up, the Oracle of Delphius reveals the prophecy to them.
+After that, Sonic, Sonia, and Manic go on a quest searching for Queen Aleena throughout Mobius.
+Dr. Robotnik, with the assistance from Sleet, Dingo and the Swat-bots, tries constantly to capture the royal hedgehogs and prevent the prophecy from being fulfilled.

-The Oracle of Delphius has assigned the three siblings powerful "medallions" that can change into musical instruments, and can also be used as weapons.
-Sonic's medallion is an electric guitar, Sonia's medallion is a keyboard that functions as a smoke machine, and Manic's medallion is a drumset that can be used as an "earth controller" with cymbals that can deflect laserfire.
+The Oracle of Delphius assigns the three siblings powerful medallions that can change into musical instruments, and can also be used as weapons: Sonic's medallion is an electric guitar; Sonia's medallion is a keyboard that functions as a smoke machine; and Manic's medallion is a drumset that can be used as an "earth controller" with cymbals that can deflect laserfire.
 All of the medallions can be used as laser guns.
-The three use the amulets not only to fight Robotnik's forces but also as instruments for their underground rock band, "Sonic Underground."
+The three use the medallions not only to fight Robotnik's forces, but also as instruments for their underground rock band, "Sonic Underground".